FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 ## Display Performance (CPU) measurements

 Included in release version 20.12 is the ability to display performance (CPU) measurements.
 This can be done in the **Help** menu **Display Performance** option.
-This can be accesses as well with shortcut <code>Shift + Option + Command + P</code>.
+This can be accesses as well with shortcut '''Shift + Option + Command + P'''.

 ![Display Performance](include/display_performance.png)

 ## Engine Parallel Processing profile

 Spat Revolution v20.12 introduced a new Multi-Core Parallel Computation Algorithm that is key to optimizing your hardware.
 This is for both the automation and the audio processing.
 The **Display Performance** option stated above will be our best ally to monitor the results.
-This can be accessed with shortcut <code>Shift + Option + Command + P.</code>
+This can be accessed with shortcut '''Shift + Option + Command + P.'''

 The Engine Preference section includes 3 Profiles for parallel processing
 ![New updated Engine Preference Section](include/engine_profile_1.png)